kent-map/kent/19c/19c-storr-biography.md

 Our battle o’er again!

 A handwritten note inside the scanned volume indicates that the ‘little selection of unpublished poems’ was given to Rev. Francis John Stainforth, an Anglican clergyman who ‘owned the largest private library of Anglophone women’s writing collected during the mid-nineteenth century’ in thanks for “the great trouble [he had] been to’ regarding some tickets.
 The note is signed by J. Knight Jennings and sent from 36 Harrington Square, London on 11 June 1861.[^ref2]

-‘Enigma’ answer (resolved with the aid of handwritten notations in text): ‘Unanimous’.

 ### Bibliography